Terms of Service

 4.5 License to Customer Marketing Content and Submissions.

 4.5.1 Pursuant to Customer’s use of the Postscript Platform and its Services, Customer grants Postscript, its Authorized Resellers, and any third-party partner website(s) a non-exclusive, transferable, royalty-free license during and after the Subscription Term to use Customer’s trademarks, trade names, service marks, slogans, logos, other trade-identifying symbols, and all other marketing or promotional content provided by Customer to Postscript (“Customer Marketing Content”) in connection with the advertising, promotion, and sale of Customer’s products, services, or business, and to sublicense such Customer Marketing Content to third parties in connection with the provision of such Services.
-Customer further acknowledges and agrees that Postscript or its sublicensees may modify Customer Marketing Content in order to effectively provide the Services ordered in Postscript’s reasonable discretion, provided that no modifications shall materially alter the terms of any Offer without Customer’s prior written consent.
+Customer further acknowledges and agrees that Postscript or its sublicensees may modify Customer Marketing Content in order to effectively provide the Services ordered in Postscript’s reasonable discretion, provided that no modifications shall materially alter the terms of any Customer offer without Customer’s prior written consent.

 4.5.2 Customer grants Postscript a perpetual, non-exclusive, non-transferable, royalty-free, worldwide right and license to use Customer Marketing Content on the Postscript Website and to identify Customer on the Postscript Website as one of its partners.
 In addition, Customer grants to Postscript the right to use Customer Marketing Content and any performance data related to Customer’s use of the Postscript Platform and its Services in case studies, slide decks, and any other marketing materials.

 4.6 Publicity.
-Either Postscript or Customer may publicize the availability of the Services through press releases, media interviews, and other public statements, provided that any press release will be provided to the other party in writing and at least forty-eight (48) hours before publication for the other party’s approval, which shall not be unreasonably withheld.
+Either Postscript or Customer may publicize the availability of the Services and the parties’ relationship through press releases, media interviews, and other public statements, provided that any press release will be provided to the other party in writing and at least forty-eight (48) hours before publication for the other party’s approval, which shall not be unreasonably withheld.
 Either Postscript or Customer may include the other party’s name and logo in marketing materials featuring or referencing the availability of the Postscript Platform and/or its Services, provided that each party will comply with the other party’s trademark usage guidelines in doing so.

 5.1 Confidential Information - Definition.

 5.1.1 Customer’s Confidential Information includes Customer Data and End User Communications.
 Postscript’s Confidential Information includes the Postscript Platform, all documentation related to and the product of all Services, and Postscript’s financial, security, architectural, or similar information.
 The Confidential Information of each party shall include the terms and conditions of this Agreement and any revised Agreement entered into, as well as business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by or on behalf of such party.
+Notwithstanding anything else, Confidential Information shall not include any information that the Receiving Party (as defined below) can demonstrate: (i) at the time of disclosure is publicly available or becomes publicly available through no act or omission of the Receiving Party, (ii) has been disclosed to the Receiving Party by a third party who is not under, and to whom the Receiving Party does not owe, an obligation of confidentiality with respect thereto, or (iii) has been independently acquired or developed by the Receiving Party without use of the Confidential Information of Disclosing Party (as defined below).

 5.2 Protection of Confidential Information.